-In addition to the new Schema Composer, Enterprise Architect also supports the modeling of XSD and WSDL definitions using UML Profiles that support explicit modeling of the relevant types.
+In addition to the new Schema Composer, Enterprise

+Architect also supports the modeling of XSD and WSDL definitions using UML Profiles that support explicit modeling of the relevant types.
 This is sometimes necessary when building a complex XSD or WSDL from scratch and needing to have a fully worked out visual model of the final schema.
 Note that as Enterprise Architect also supports the import of XSD documents, it is possible to produce a schema using the Schema Composer, and then for documentation and visualization purposes (or even for further customization), import that schema back into either the current or a different model.

-Additional topics included in the Schema Engineering section are devoted to MOF (the Meta Object Facility), ODM and NIEM.
-The section on NIEM is quite extensive as Enterprise Architect includes many features necessary to model and work with NIEM domains and schema.
+Additional topics included in the Schema Engineering section are devoted to the Meta Object Facility (MOF), the Ontology Definition Metamodel (ODM) and the National Information Exchange Model (NIEM).
+The section on NIEM is quite extensive, as Enterprise Architect includes many features necessary to model and work with NIEM domains and schema.
 As with some of the other technologies, there is in addition a downloadable version of the NIEM core as an Enterprise Architect model.